-In general the level of education is high in the Austrian-Czech border region, whereas there are distinct disparities: The highest shares of inhabitants with tertiary education are counted for the urban agglomerations and the lowest for areas with high concentration of the agricultural sector.
-Especially the more industrialised regions have above national average shares - of persons with secondary education (skilled workers).
+In general, the level of education is high in the Austrian-Czech border region, although there are distinct disparities.
+The highest shares of inhabitants with tertiary education are seen in the urban agglomerations and the lowest ones in areas with a high concentration of the agricultural sector.
+Especially the more industrialised regions have above national average shares of persons with secondary education (skilled workers).

-In the last decades the educational level of women is rising as consequence of an increasing attendance rates and graduates in high schools and university.
-In spite of this development the concentration on specific fields of education and qualification or branches of studies follows a traditional male/female orientation (more technical courses and jobs/ social and communication issues).
+In the last decades, the educational level of women has risen as a consequence of the increasing attendance rates and graduates from upper secondary schools and universities.
+In spite of this development, the concentration on specific fields of education and qualification or branches of studies follows a traditional male/female orientation (more technical courses and jobs/social and communication issues).

-The workforce of the border region is well trained.
-The share of employed persons with secondary education accounts about 80% in the Czech Republic and 67% in Austria.
-Concerning the tertiary education the Austrian border region reaches 16,1% and the Czech border region 18,0%.
-Major differences can be identified across the various age groups, between male and female and in a regional context.
+The workforce in the border region is well trained.
+The share of employed persons with upper secondary school education accounts for about 80% in the Czech Republic and 67% in Austria.
+Concerning the tertiary education, the Austrian border region reaches 16.1% and the Czech border region 18.0%.
+Major differences can be identified across the various age groups, between male and female, and in a regional context.

-The Austrian-Czech border region is well equipped with educational infrastructure.
+The Austrian-Czech border region is well-equipped with educational infrastructure.
 There are universities in Wien, Linz, Krems, in Brno and Česke Budejovice.
-In Jihlava there is a College of

-Polytechnics and a Faculty of Management was set up in Jindřichuv Hradec.
-Higher vocational education is mostly concentrated in the large cities, the Fachhochschulen in Austria are located also in medium and smaller towns to foster regional development and cooperation with regional/local enterprises.
+In Jihlava there is a College of Polytechnics and a Faculty of Management was set up in Jindřichuv Hradec.
+Higher vocational education is concentrated mostly in the large cities; the Fachhochschulen in Austria are located also in medium and smaller towns to foster regional development and cooperation with regional/local enterprises.
 On secondary level the school systems offer a general and specialized education, there are technical schools, schools for management and business and also for health and social affairs.

-The cooperation among universities is mostly based on individual contacts of the researchers and concrete projects.
-The cooperation of schools is at the beginning and depends on the initiative of single schools and teachers and seems to be much more institutionalised.
+The cooperation among universities is based mostly on individual contacts of the researchers and concrete projects.
+The cooperation among schools is in an early stage and depends on the initiative of single schools and teachers and seems to be much more institutionalised.
 Until now the previous cross border programmes offered a good opportunity to implement school projects.
 There are some schools cooperating very intensively in the border region.
-Most of them started with projects and school to school contacts and exchange of pupils and concrete partnership agreements.
+Most of them started with projects and school-to-school contacts, student exchanges and concrete partnership agreements.

-Apart from the technical and economic capabilities language learning and thus an insight into other cultures is one of the most important issues for the development of the region and the development of the cross border co-operation process.
-The number of secondary, higher schools and colleges where Czech or German became part of the official curriculum is growing on both sides of the border.
+Apart from the technical and economic capabilities, language learning and thus an insight into other cultures is one of the most important issues for the development of the region and the development of the cross border cooperation process.
+The number of secondary schools, upper secondary schools and colleges at which Czech or German has become part of the official curriculum is growing on both sides of the border.

-Demographic changes with a perspective of an ageing population and a decrease of the population share in pre-productive age in some parts of the border region have implications for optimising the infrastructure, especially for pre-school, primary and secondary education.
-Existing partnerships and links between municipalities (and towns), which are providers of pre-school and primary education offers a good basis for an extension of cooperation also to the field of education.
-Early childhood education and primary education can effectively address the growing interest of inhabitants to better explore the Austrian-Czech region and to improve the understanding of official languages.
+Demographic changes with a perspective of an ageing population and a decrease in the share of the population of pre-productive age in some parts of the border region have implications for optimising the infrastructure, especially for pre-school, primary and secondary education.
+Existing partnerships and links between municipalities (and towns), which are providers of pre-school and primary education offers a good basis for expanding cooperation to also cover the field of education.
+Early childhood education and primary education can effectively address the growing interest of inhabitants to better explore the Austrian-Czech region and to improve understanding of the official languages.